 Great – we get it – trees are good for the environment and live a long time, but what about the bottom line?
 Guess what, they can save you money, and even make money, too.
 Trees save you money by creating shade and consequently decreasing cooling costs, increasing property values, and preserving the environment.

-As far as making money goes, some 5,000 products (including 95% of houses in the US) are made from trees, and trees are huge tourism draws as well.
+As far as making money goes, some 5,000 products (including 95% of houses in the US) are made from wood, and trees are huge tourism draws as well.
 For example, in Macon, Georgia, more than 600,000 people travel to see the cherry blossoms bloom, and in doing so, generate roughly $6.5 million in revenue each year.5

 An even bigger phenomenon occurs in New England, when millions of people travel to see the trees turn color in the Fall, with foliage tourism worth an estimated $1 billion to the region.
 In Vermont alone, 3.6 million people make the trek, and generate $331.9 million on average in tourism revenue.6 Trees are economic engines just as much as they are critical to a healthy planet.